-Talk to people who have had renovation and construction works done to their homes.
+Talk to people who have had renovation and construction works done on their homes.
 As bad news and experiences get shared more frequently than good ones, chances are you will hear about the bad eggs.
 Eliminate these from your choices.

-You can also come up with a shortlist of contractors, asked for their company profile, references, and list of clients they have served.
+You can also come up with a shortlist of contractors, and asked for their company profile, references, and list of clients they have served.
 You can contact these customers and ask about their experiences.

 This also goes for the contract.
-Seek help when it comes to reviewing the terms and conditions stipulated therein, making sure that you are protected from a lopsided agreement.
+Seek help when it comes to reviewing the terms and conditions stipulated therein; making sure that you are protected from a lopsided agreement.

 Finally, it makes total sense not to hire the one with the most pricey contract, but hiring the cheapest one is equally compromising, especially if the bid amount difference is considerable.

 Unless you are an all-knowing seer, life for most everyone, is a series of unforeseen events.
 With insurance, you know that you are secured against the worst-case scenario and this gives you peace of mind, and with it a better quality of life.